Cannabis: THC, CBD, HHC and the Synthetic Cannabinoid Waves

 Last updated:

 Cannabis is the most-seized plant-based drug on Earth.
-The UNODC World Drug Report 2023 estimates that approximately 219 million people used cannabis at least once in 2022, making it by a wide margin the most widely used illicit substance globally.
-Forensic chemistry laboratories in every jurisdiction, from the DEA South Central Laboratory in Dallas to the UK's LGC Forensics in Teddington, the CFSL (Central Forensic Science Laboratory) in New Delhi and the BKA (Bundeskriminalamt) forensic institute in Wiesbaden, process more cannabis exhibits than any other drug class.
-The forensic chemist's role is not simply to confirm the presence of cannabis: it is to characterise the cannabinoid profile at a level of precision that satisfies increasingly nuanced legal questions.
+About 219 million people used it in 2022 (UNODC World Drug Report 2023), and laboratories from the DEA South Central Lab in Dallas to the CFSL in New Delhi and BKA in Wiesbaden process more cannabis exhibits than any other drug class.
+The forensic chemist's task is not simply to confirm the presence of cannabis but to characterise the cannabinoid profile at a level of precision that satisfies increasingly nuanced legal questions.

 The cannabis plant (Cannabis sativa L.) produces at least 113 identified cannabinoids, but the forensic chemist focuses on a handful of analytically and legally significant compounds.
 The biosynthesis begins in the secretory trichomes on the female flower surface.
 Geranyl pyrophosphate and olivetolic acid condense to form cannabigerolic acid (CBGA), the universal precursor.
 Specific synthase enzymes then convert CBGA into the carboxylic acid precursors of the three most important cannabinoids.